caglardursun/intro_rust/README.md

-# intro_rust Introduction to Rust Language
+# ntroduction to Rust Language

 My personal experience about Rust Language.
 If you don't want to debug, just go to the directory of the apps.
 Open up the terminal and run `cargo run` command.
 If you wanna debug the application, make sure vscode code launch configuration is like that